 Her second novel, The Unraveling of Mercy Louis, won an Alex Award from the American Library Association, and was selected as a Best Book of the Year by the Kansas City Star, Lone Star Literary Life, Missouri Life, and Brazos Bookstore.
 In 2014, Keija was a Visiting Professor of fiction writing at Louisiana State University.
 Her work has appeared or is forthcoming in the Lonely Planet travel-writing anthologies, The Brooklyn Quarterly, Slice Magazine, Salon, Five Chapters, the New Delta Review, Marie Claire, This Land, Off Assignment, and elsewhere.
-She has been or will be a Writer-in-Residence at Yaddo, the Vermont Studio Center, Playa Summerlake, the Oklahoma Center for the Humanities, and the Writer’s Colony at Dairy Hollow, where she was a My Time Fellow.
+Her work has been supported by fellowships and residencies from the Corporation of Yaddo, the Vermont Studio Center, Playa Summerlake, the Oklahoma Center for the Humanities, and the Writer’s Colony at Dairy Hollow, where she was a My Time Fellow.